Midland GXT1000vp4 review

-Motorola developed Midland GXT1000VP4, for short-range communication which is essentially seen with the law enforcement, medical offices, baby monitors etc. Let us have a deeper look about the features, pros, and cons of this walkie-talkie device.
+Motorola developed Midland GXT1000VP4, for short-range communication which is essentially seen with the law enforcement, medical offices, baby monitors, etc. Let us have a deeper look at the features, pros, and cons of this walkie-talkie device.

 - Extremely lightweight makes it easy to carry anywhere.

-- Even if you use it for long time also, you won’t face any discomfort.
+- Even if you use it for a long time also, you won’t face any discomfort.